eservice-electronic-payments/WooCommerce_plugin/readme.md

 ## Using WooCommerce as headless eCommerce

+WARNING: Headless flow is supported only for integration modes `hostedPayPage` and `standalone`.
+IFrame flow is not supported!

 This section is for developers using WooCommerce as headless eCommerce, having separated frontend application communicating with WooCommerce via REST API/GraphQL.

 Since version 1.3.0, an integration enables obtaining data to build a redirection form via REST API.
 It provides `POST` endpoint on the following URI: `https://your-wordpress-instance.local/wp-json/mmb-gateway/v1/redirect-data` where `https://your-wordpress-instance.local` is as base URL of your Wordpress instance.
 An endpoint expects JSON payload with a field called `order_key` containing an order key of WooCommerce order.
 Example TypeScript client: